killi8n/react-native-image-selector/README.md

 # react-native-image-selector

-This module is alternative version of https://github.com/react-native-image-picker/react-native-image-picker The only change could be iOS (for iOS 14 limited selection issues).
+This module is alternative version of https://github.com/react-native-image-picker/react-native-image-picker

-So I created Image Viewer View Controller which only shows selected images (if user permissions was limited) only for iOS.
+The only change could be iOS (for iOS 14 limited selection issues).

-image picker native module
+So I created Image Viewer View Controller which only shows selected images (if user selected limited permission) only for iOS.

 ## Installation